-Existing sites in current employment use will be protected and proposals that result in their retention including small scale extensions will be supported provided they do not have a significant adverse impact upon the character of the area, or the amenity of local residents, either, through their built form, proposed use or traffic generated.
+Proposals that result in their retention including proportionate extensions will be supported provided they do not have a significant adverse impact upon the character of the area, or the amenity of local residents, either, through their built form, proposed use or traffic generated.

-New small-scale employment uses appropriate to a rural area, including the reuse of historic or farm buildings will be encouraged, especially those that contribute to the social fabric of the parishes, provided they do not have a significant adverse impact on the character of the area or the amenity of residents.
+New employment uses appropriate to a rural area, including the reuse of historic or farm buildings will be supported, provided they do not have a significant adverse impact on the character of the area or the amenity of residents.